asyncapi/learning-paths/100-level-AsyncAPI-Intro/step2.md

 - **Operations**

 `Operations` in AsyncAPI are like the instructions for the spaceship.
 They define what actions can be performed within each channel, such as sending or receiving messages.
-Each operation is associated with a message and a schema.
+Each operation is associated with a channel and its messages.

 ```yml
 operations: